CHIEF EMPIRE OFFICER

 Age 19–20

 Nobody had ever taught me how to hold that kind of money.
-And I was collecting DOTs before I knew what DOTs were.
-Every business plan, every ad test, every customer conversation — all data points.
-Documented Organizational Truths, waiting to be connected.
+And I was collecting dots before I knew what dots were.
+Every business plan, every ad test, every customer conversation — data points, waiting to be connected.

 I just didn't know that yet.
 Neither did the money.